GIFTS AND INHERITANCES

 GIFTS

-If property is the subject of a gift (such as a home, car, etc.), the cost basis to the recipient (the one who RECEIVES the gift), will be the same as the basis in the hands of the DONOR (the one who gave away the property) - UNLESS, the fair market value (FMV) of the property was LESS than the DONOR'S BASIS at the time of the gift.
+If property is the subject of a gift (such as a home, car, stocks, etc.), the cost basis to the recipient (the one who RECEIVES the gift), will be the same as the basis in the hands of the DONOR (the one who gave away the property) - UNLESS, the fair market value (FMV) of the property was LESS than the DONOR'S BASIS at the time of the gift.
 In that circumstance, the basis in the hands of the RECIPIENT (used to determine fain or loss on sale or other disposition of the property) will be its FMV on the date of gift.

 NOTE; Since the basis of property received as a gift in the hands of the donor (or it FMV on the date of the gift, if less) will be critical in determining any gain or loss on sale or disposition of the property at a later date, it is important to document this basis upon receiving a gift of property as it may be more difficult to establish in a later year.